Mohamed6seddiki/DecodeHack/README.md

 ## 🧠 Team

-Built with ❤️ by Mohamed Seddiki and team during a hackathon.
+Built with ❤️ by Mohamed Seddiki and team of RMMA CREW  during a hackathon.

 ## 📜 License